wenbinchen/mirror-nanopb/docs/reference.rst

 ---------
 Defines the encoder/decoder behaviour that should be used for a field. ::

-    typedef enum { ... } pb_type_t;
+    typedef uint8_t pb_type_t;

-The low-order byte of the enumeration values defines the function that can be used for encoding and decoding the field data:
+The low-order nibble of the enumeration values defines the function that can be used for encoding and decoding the field data:

 ==================== ===== ================================================
 LTYPE identifier     Value Storage format